bio-chris/MitoSegNet_Analyser/README.md

 Select this option to generate Excel tables containing summarized shape descriptor measurements of all images.
 Once the tables have been generated you may proceed with Analyse

-* Enter name of measurments table
+* Enter name of measurements table
 * Select directory in which table should be saved
 * Select directory containing 8-bit raw images
 * Select directory containing segmented images